Pillable/Project2Team7App/README.md

 DataHandler saves all reminder classes to a shared preference in the form of a json array.
 It also has the methods to retrieve that list of reminders

-AddReminder class creates the add reminder screen and if the user presses done, it uses DataHandler to add a new reminder to the database based on the user input in the form of what checkboxes they click (each box represents A day of the week) and the time selector widget.
+AddReminder class creates the add reminder screen and if the user presses done, it uses DataHandler to add a new reminder to the database based on the user input in the form of what checkboxes they click (each box represents a day of the week) and the time selector widget.
 Reminder UI screen is shown in the second screenshot below.
 It should give you a better idea of what I am talking about

 # UI
 All UI xml files are in PillReminder/app/src/main/res/